vtexdocs/help-center-content/docs/announcements/en/benefits-now-consider-condition-of-payment-system-for-more-than-one-trade.md

 author: authors_24
 slug: benefits-now-consider-condition-of-payment-system-for-more-than-one-trade
 legacySlug: benefits-now-consider-condition-of-payment-system-for-more-than-one-trade
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Benefits now recognize the payment medium filter combined with the commercial policy filter
+announcementSynopsisEN: 'Benefits now recognize the payment medium filter combined with the commercial policy filter'
 ---

 Benefits in the Promotions & Taxes module now recognize the payment system filter combined with the trade policy filter.